numfocus/gsoc/2017/proposals/bansal-utkarsh.md

     something similar to this called `xfail`.
 The documentation for this is available [here](http://doc.pytest.org/en/latest/skipping.html#mark-a-test-function-as-expected-to-fail) .
     This needs discussion to finalize if we need to port the existing code or if `xfail` is good enough for our use.
     * Memory leak (`memleak.py`) This plugin detects memory leaks in tests.
 There is an open-source (MIT license) plugin, [pytest-leaks](https://github.com/abalkin/pytest-leaks).
+    There is another simpler implementation suggested by the community [here](https://nvbn.github.io/2017/02/02/pytest-leaking/).
-    This also needs discussion to finalize if we need to port the existing code or if pytest-leaks is good enough for our use.
+    This also needs discussion, I will have to check the performance of pytest-leaks to see if it slows down our tests.
     * Open files (`open_files.py`) This plugin lists all open files when a test fails or errors.
 They also are listed at the end of the test suite.
 This plugin is currently disabled because we were facing issue with capturing stdout.
-Discussion is needed to decide if we need this plugin anymore.
-If we do, this will have to be rewritten for pytest as no open source alternatives are available.
+    This will have to be rewritten for pytest as no open source alternatives are available.
     * To run tests in parallel, there is a open source (MIT license) plugin [pytest-xdist](https://github.com/pytest-dev/pytest-xdist) that is recommended by pytest.
 * Configure TravisCI and code coverage.
-This will not take much time as most of the original config will run just fine.
-Only a couple of commands will have to be changed.
+This will not take much time, only a couple of commands will have to be changed.
+We will be using the command line parameters directly i.e. no wrappers (like the one we currently use with nose)

 **Challenges** The main challenge in this part is to not loose any tests in the conversion process.
 Code coverage data can be used to identify parts where this problem occurs.